 Anyone in the IT industry can join Unite regardless of immediate employer, grade, job, contract type, employment status or length of service.

 People working at Fujitsu generally pay monthly by Direct Debit.

 Every member chooses whether to be "Contracted In" or "Contracted Out".
 "In" means you pay into the union's "political fund" (allowing Unite to use the money to lobby parliament, etc. when campaigning for people's rights), and "Out" means you don't.
 Being contracted in only costs a few pence, and we encourage people to contribute - after all, employers use every means to lobby for their interests!

 The subs rates referred to above are the Contracted In rate - members who opt out of paying into the political fund will be excused the small amount that is the contribution.

 If you wish to opt-out of the political levy then the easiest way is to phone your regional office (contact details here).
 Alternatively, you can use the form available here (pdf format, note that the regional office link in the form is out of date, see earlier link).

-The Political Fund is about 16p weekly and 69p monthly (full time adult rate).
+The Political Fund is 76p monthly (full time adult rate).